kukuu/AGILITY/README.md

 	   and your deployment mechanism should deploy this same binary to each successive environment

 	6. Use precisely the same mechanism to deploy to every environment.
-Both QA and production deployment must be both autmated.
+Both QA and production deployment must be both automated.

 	7. Smoke test your deployment.
 Write a smoke test and include that in the deployment process.